 Section IV – Subscribing Neighborhood Associations

-As of the date of the adoption of these bylaws, the following are neighborhood associations are members of Neighbors West/Northwest: Arlington Heights, Forest Park, Goose Hollow, Hillside, Linnton, Northwest District, Northwest Heights, Northwest Industrial, Old Town Chinatown Community Association, Pearl District, Portland Downtown and Sylvan-Highlands.
+As of the date of the adoption of these bylaws, the following are neighborhood associations are members of Neighbors West/Northwest: Arlington Heights, Forest Park, Goose Hollow, Hillside, Linnton, Northwest District, Northwest Heights, Old Town Chinatown Community Association, Pearl District, Portland Downtown and Sylvan-Highlands.

 Any member Neighborhood meeting the requirements for being recognized as a neighborhood association by the City of Portland may be a subscribing neighborhood association, and the articles and bylaws of any coalition member must stipulate that the organization is governed by a board of directors.